 The three monochrome pictures were used for publicity purposes and featured design draughtsman Terry Wetherfield

 and an office girl (not Dusty Springfield) in various photogenic settings.
-The colour picture is an advert that uses

 The tool room personnel of the '60s organised several car/motorbike rallies in the summer months.

 This set of pictures was taken in the car park of Bodium Castle, East Sussex, at the end of the event.

 Not sure of the time, the place or even the reason for this party, but everyone seems to be enjoying themselves.

 In 1963, at the height of the British Beat period, AMC had its own guitar/drums group who called themselves the Ajays.